afcarl/introduction-to-nhw/slides.md

 --

-- ...but also a conference...
+- ...but also an (un)conference...

 --